jameslamb/conference-notes/ODSC/odsc-east-2021.md

 * they have a "Data Science center of excellence" or some shit
 * to get people a LibMutual involved in doing data science work, they ran an internal data science competition
     - to encourage best practices, they also refused to pay out prizes for teams that did not do reproducible work
-* one data scientist gave his firsthand experience and said he learned a ton of stuff by being foreced to comply with the reproducibility rules
+* one data scientist gave his firsthand experience and said he learned a ton of stuff by being forced to comply with the reproducibility rules

 # Day 2